 The introduction of Leisure Suit Larry 7: Love For Sail!

-Love For Sail! was effectively the last Leisure Suit Larry game, unless you factor in the mid-millennium, Kimmel-ified mini-game collections that soured the franchise's legacy on Xbox and PS2.
-Tonally it's a fizzy-drunk, eagerly puerile misadventure set on an obnoxiously hedonistic cruise ship.
+Tonally Leisure Suit Larry 7: Love for Sail a fizzy-drunk, eagerly puerile misadventure set on an obnoxiously hedonistic cruise ship.
 You play craps on the bridge and retrieve beach towels for Drew Barrymore, but my favorite moment is in the very beginning, in which Mr. Laugher is bound by shackles over a burning penthouse bed in nothing but a leopard print thong.
 It's Tomb Raider hijinx, as filtered through the proverbial balding lech.
 If Leisure Suit Larry never makes his way back into the spotlight, his swansong ought to be that slow-motion dive off that hotel balcony.

 Environmental puzzles in The Witness

 I liked The Witness.
 It's undeniably a masterpiece in eurythmic game design, but I was left a little bit cold by the repetition of the core mechanic.
 I mean, you're standing on this beautiful, fascinating island, full of these mysterious machines and sculptures passed on from some sort of ascended species… and it only adds up to endless suite of line puzzles.
 Great line puzzles!
 Brilliantly mutated line puzzles!
 But line puzzles nonetheless.
 Obviously the exception to that monotony are the environmental secrets, which blow your mind when you first stumble into one.